khaledov/different-config-app/README.md

           }
         }
 ```
-and if we run the following command
+and now we can run the following command
 ```
 $ ng build --configuration=staging
 ```